Gary Parr

 Gary Wilton Parr (born 1957) is an American investment banker and Wall Street executive.
 He is Senior Managing Director of Apollo Global Management and a member of its Management Committee.
-Previously, he was a Deputy Chairman and member of the Board of Directors of Lazard.
+Previously, he was a deputy chairman and member of the Board of Directors of Lazard.
 He was one of the most prominent advisors to governments and companies during the Great Financial Crisis.

 Early life and education

 Parr is from Charlotte, North Carolina.
 He attended the University of North Carolina at Chapel Hill and graduated with a BSBA in 1979 with Honors, Phi Beta Kappa and Beta Gamma Sigma, and was in Pi Kappa Phi fraternity.
 He also received an MBA from Northwestern University's Kellogg School of Management.

 Career

 Wall Street

 Parr began his career at First Boston Corp., where he worked on insurance industry mergers.
-In 1988, he was part of a group that formed the advisory firm Wasserstein Perella, co-founded by Bruce Wasserstein and Joseph Perella and rose to be Co-President.
+In 1988, he was part of a group that formed the advisory firm Wasserstein Perella, co-founded by Bruce Wasserstein and Joseph Perella and rose to be co-president.
 In 1993, he moved to Morgan Stanley, where his roles included heading the Global Financial Institutions Group and co-heading the Global M&A Department with William Lewis Jr., as well as Vice Chairman.
 He joined Lazard in 2003.

-At Lazard, he was a Deputy Chairman and on the Board of Directors.
+At Lazard, he was a deputy chairman and on the board of directors.

-He has advised clients on many of the largest mergers and acquisitions and strategic investments in the financial services industry, including: the sale of Lehman's North American investment banking business to Barclays; the sale of Bear Stearns to JP Morgan; Mitsubishi UFJ's $9 Billion investment in Morgan Stanley; Kuwait's investment in Citigroup; China Investment Corp.'s investment in Morgan Stanley; the merger of Bank of New York and Mellon; the sale of Donaldson Lufkin & Jenrette to Credit Suisse First Boston; Dean Witter Discover's merger with Morgan Stanley; and Berkshire Hathaway's acquisition of GEICO.
+He has advised clients on many of the largest mergers and acquisitions and strategic investments in the financial services industry, including: the sale of Lehman's North American investment banking business to Barclays; the sale of Bear Stearns to JPMorgan Chase; Mitsubishi UFJ's $9 Billion investment in Morgan Stanley; Kuwait's investment in Citigroup; China Investment Corp.'s investment in Morgan Stanley; the merger of Bank of New York and Mellon; the sale of Donaldson Lufkin & Jenrette to Credit Suisse First Boston; Dean Witter Discover's merger with Morgan Stanley; and Berkshire Hathaway's acquisition of GEICO.